CartoDB/carto-workshop/02-builder-analysis/exercises/stores.md

 ![3](imgs/stores/03-join.png)

-## 4. Style
+## 5. Style

-Now you have the total sales for your stores and you can give them a simple bubble symbology to see easily those who have sold more.
+Now you have the total sales for your stores, and you could use a simple bubble symbology to easily find those which have sold more.

-## 5. Add widgets
+## 6. Add widgets

-Finally you can add some widgets to finish your dashboard:
+Finally you could add some widgets to finish your dashboard:

 * Count of stores
 * Sum of the counts for the total number of transactions